+About RTL-SDR.
+What is RTL-SDR?
 RTL-SDR is a very cheap software defined radio that uses a DVB-T TV tuner dongle based on the RTL2832U chipset.
 With the combined efforts of Antti Palosaari, Eric Fry and Osmocom it was found that the signal I/Q data could be accessed directly, which allowed the DVB-T TV tuner to be converted into a wideband software defined radio via a new software driver.
 Essentially, this means that a cheap $20 TV tuner USB dongle with the RTL2832U chip can be used as a computer based radio scanner.
 This sort of scanner capability would have cost hundreds or even thousands of dollars just a few years ago.
 The RTL-SDR is also often referred to as RTL2832U, DVB-T SDR, RTL dongle or the “$20 Software Defined Radio”.
 There are many other software defined radios better than the RTL-SDR, but they all come at a higher price.

 Currently we have several open source apps built for the iPhone which were used in our demos.
 Open source Android apps are next.
 The RFduino has a Nordic 32 bit ARM Cortex-M0 processor, so it has more power then the UNO, however it still runs the same, simple Arduino code the UNO runs, so there is no need to learn any new programming language or environment.
 Your standard Arduino sketches run on the RFduino.
 The RFduino GPIO lines all support, Digital IO, Analog ADC, SPI, I2C, UART and PWM.
 The RFduino is similar to the Arduino UNO or DUE, except the RFduino is a fraction of the cost and size, in addition has wireless smartphone connectivity built-in!